oracle-samples/oracle-timesten-samples/quickstart/sample_code/jdbc/README.md

     java -Djava.library.path=${TIMESTEN_HOME}/install/lib <packagename><progname>

-**NOTE:** When you want to run using the TimesTen JDBC Module with JDK 11, 17, 21 and 25.
-The module-path and enable-native-access need to be added.
+**NOTE:** When you run with the TimesTen JDBC module, include the module path and enable native access.
 For example:

 Run as a non-modular or mixed application